Tackling Climate Change

 2. Operational Eco-Efficiency

 To complement our fleet strategy, AirAsia maintains an industry-leading fuel efficiency programme.
-In 2021, the department managed over 27 efficiency projects to reduce fuel consumption and carbon emissions.
+Our fuel efficiency team managed over 20 efficiency projects to reduce fuel consumption and carbon emissions.

 Up to